ralph7777/SQL-queries/README.md

 # PL/SQL scripts
 Hi there!
-This repo contains the SQL/PL scripts and Java programming with JDBC I have worked on .
+This repo contains the SQL/PL scripts and Java programming with JDBC I worked on .